Constantine Androulidakis, Ph. D.

-- Book review of: J. Habermas, J. Ratzinger (Pope Benedict XVI), The Dialectics of Secularization: On Reason and Religion, Athens: Hestia 2011, Nea Hestia, 1844 (May 2011), pp. 963-973.
+- Book review of: Jürgen Habermas, Joseph Ratzinger (Pope Benedict XVI), The Dialectics of Secularization: On Reason and Religion, Athens: Hestia 2011, Nea Hestia, 1844 (May 2011), pp. 963-973.

-- “Right According to Reason: Kantian Theory of Law”, Dia-Logos, 1 (2011), pp. 21-38.
+- “Law According to Reason: Kantian Theory of Law”, Dia-Logos, 1 (2011), pp. 21-38.

-- “E. Levinas and I. Kant - Parallels”, Nea Euthyne, 10 (March-April 2012), pp. 139-45.
+- “Emmanuel Levinas and Immanuel Kant - Parallels”, Nea Euthyne, 10 (March-April 2012), pp. 139-45.

-- “The Philosophical Work of E. P. Papanoutsos as an Attempt of a Philosophical Synthesis”, Hellenic Philosophical Review, Vol. 29 (2012), 187-204.
+- “The Philosophical Work of Evangelos P. Papanoutsos as an Attempt of a Philosophical Synthesis”, Hellenic Philosophical Review, 87 (2012), pp. 187-204.

-- “Kant in search of God”, in: “The God of the Bible and the Philosoper’s God”, ed.
-St. Zoumboulakis, Athen: Artos Zoes 2012, pp. 358-401.
+- “Kant in search of God”, in: Stavros Zoumboulakis (ed.), The God of the Bible and the Philosophers’ God, Athen: Artos Zoes 2012, pp. 358-401.

 - “A Philosophical Approach to Karl Barth’s The Epistle to the Romans”, in: Bulletin of Biblical Studies, Nr.
-31 A (June 2016), pp. 47-70, Artos Zoes, Athens.
+31 A (June 2016), Athen: Artos Zoes pp. 47-70.